This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Zesty: Squeeze a bit of lemon juice for a citrus kick.
+• Zesty: Add a squeeze of fresh lemon juice for a bright, citrusy twist.

-• Creamy: Stir in a dollop of cream cheese or crème fraîche.
+• Creamy: Mix in a spoonful of cream cheese or crème fraîche for extra creaminess.

-These step-by-step photos and instructions help you visualize how to make the best buttered noodles.
+These step-by-step photos and instructions help you visualize how to make this single serve buttered noodles recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Cook pasta in boiling salted water until al dente.
-Reserve 2 tablespoons of the pasta water; drain and set the cooked pasta aside.
+1. Cook the Pasta: Bring a pot of salted water to a boil and cook 2 ounces of pasta until al dente.
+Reserve 2 tablespoons of the pasta water before draining.
+Set the pasta aside.

 noodles cooking in a pot of boiling water.